-- The borrower entity is no longer in default with any of the borrowers; and
+- The borrower entity is no longer in default with any of the lenders; and

-- in case of restructuring, all documentation of agreements between the lenders and borrow should be completed.
+- in case of restructuring, all documentation of agreements between the lenders and borrower should be completed.

 Independent credit evaluation should be obtained by the borrower in case of restructuring of large accounts (more than Rs 1 billion).